-Across the country, there are hundreds of delays and cancellations, mostly focused in the southeast and East Coast due to the major hurricane barreling down on the United States, which makes sense based on Helene's forecast track.
+Across the country, there were hundreds of delays and cancellations, mostly focused in the southeast and East Coast due to the major hurricane barreling down on the United States, which makes sense based on Helene path.

-Forecasters say the storm is threatening a “catastrophic” storm surge in northwestern parts of Florida as well as damaging winds, rains and flash floods hundreds of miles inland across much of the southeastern U.S. Landfall is expected Thursday evening.
-The governors of Florida, Georgia, the Carolinas and Virginia have all declared emergencies in their states.
+Forecasters said the storm threatened a “catastrophic” storm surge in northwestern parts of Florida as well as damaging winds, rains and flash floods hundreds of miles inland across much of the southeastern U.S. Landfall happened late Thursday evening.
+The governors of Florida, Georgia, the Carolinas and Virginia all declared emergencies in their states.

 "This is an unusually dangerous storm that threatens to bring heavy rain and potentially catastrophic flooding for central, and particular, western North Carolina," Gov. Roy Cooper said Thursday.
 "When tropical weather crosses into our mountains, it can be deadly."

-Some areas in western North Carolina could see over a foot of rain by the time Helene pushes out of the region on Friday.
-Cooper said crews are preparing for the worst, including flooding, tornadoes and landslides.
+Some areas in western North Carolina saw over a foot of rain by the time Helene pushed out of the region on Friday.
+Cooper said crews prepared for the worst, including flooding, tornadoes and landslides.

 "Heavy rains and winds are coming: Beware and prepare," Cooper said.
 "Travel will be dangerous.
 Flooding is likely and we are preparing for unexpected conditions."